Dan Mavraides: High school

 Mavraides played high school basketball at Junípero Serra High School and Phillips Exeter Academy.

 College career

-Mavraides played college basketball at Princeton University, with the Princeton Tigers, from 2007–2011.
+Mavraides played college basketball at Princeton University, with the Princeton Tigers, from 2007 to 2011.
 In the course of four seasons, Mavraides started 82 of his 97 games with Princeton averaging 10.9 points, 3.8 rebounds, and 1.5 assists per game.

 Professional career

 Mavraides began his professional basketball career after signing a 3-year contract with the Greek Basket League club Aris Thessaloniki in 2011.
 In 2012, he signed with the Italian League club Avellino.
 On December 7, 2012, he signed with the Italian League club Juvecaserta Basket.
 The 2012–13 season was the last of his professional basketball playing career.

 Personal

 Mavraides was born on December 1, 1988, in Boston, to John Mavraides and Dorothy Gallagher.
 He is of Greek American heritage.